Developer: Namco Publisher: Tengen Released: 10/89 Genre: Action

 Rolling Thunder may be a forgotten series now but looking at the current gaming landscape it was very influential.
-All cover based shooters can trace their heritage back to here although that isn’t immediately apparent.
+All cover based shooters can trace their heritage back to here although that is not immediately apparent.
 A cover based shooter back in the 80s was a novel concept and one that RT pulled off extremely well.
-It’s a bit ironic that I played Rolling Thunder after Codename: Viper, a game that is, uh, heavily inspired by it.
+It is a bit ironic that I played Rolling Thunder after Codename: Viper, a game that is, uh, heavily inspired by it.
 That did not affect my opinion of Namco’s classic with the NES port doing a good job of bringing the action home.

 The retro 60’s spy aesthetic certainly gives the game a distinct vibe.
 As agent Albatross of the WCPO (World Crime Protection Organization) your job is to rescue agent Leila from the terrorist organization Geldra.
 The Geldra make for an interesting group of enemies since you can’t tell if they are humans or aliens.
 The Klu Klux Klan style hoods make them all the more scary too.